bztsrc/trianion/README.md

 ```

 I won't prove that these basis are forming exclusive dimensions as that has already been done by many mathematicians, and is a
-well know fact.
-No number exists that would fullfill the following equations:
+well known fact.
+No number exists that could fullfill the following equations:

 ```
 a*r = i